You are here: Urology Textbook > Examinations > CT scan

 Non-Contrast CT:

-Computed tomography without contrast media is the standard imaging technique for patients with renal colic.
+Computed tomography without contrast medium is the standard imaging technique for patients with renal colic.
 In addition to the reliable detection of nephrolithiasis and urinary obstruction, non-contrast CT can detect many important differential diagnoses such as cholelithiasis, bowel perforation, aortic aneurysm, ileus, or diverticulitis.
-Another key advantage is the avoidance of contrast media.
+Another key advantage is the avoidance of contrast medium.

 Contrast-enhanced CT: